IBMStreams/streamsx.cybersecurity.starterApps/_docs/01-user_overview.md

 * DomainProfiling - Detects suspicious behaviour based on profiles built using domains found in DNS response traffic.
 * HostProfiling - Detects suspicious behaviour based on profiles built using hosts found in DNS response traffic.
-* PredictiveBlacklisting - Predicts where a domain should be added to a blacklist.
+* PredictiveBlocklisting - Predicts where a domain should be added to a blocklist.

 ## SPLDOC